 According to a 1966 article in the Los Angeles Times, the staff at the zoo accused the band of “mistreating the animals.”
 For their part, the group claimed that they were the ones being mistreated, as the goats were “pushing us all over the place.”

-9. Sex Pistols - Never Mind the Bollocks, Here’s the Sex Pistols
+‘Never Mind the Bollocks, Here’s the Sex Pistols’ – Sex Pistols

-The cover image, a colorful array of mismatched block letters (like a ransom note) spelling out the album’s title, was met with great controversy due to the use of the word “bollocks,” whose Middle English definition translates to “testicles,” although the band claimed the word had a much more innocuous meaning.
+The cover image, a colorful array of mismatched block letters (like a ransom note) that spells out the title, was met with great controversy due to the use of the word “bollocks,” whose Middle English definition translates to “testicles,” although the band claimed the word had a much more innocuous meaning.

 The members of the band claimed the phrase, “Never Mind the Bollocks” actually meant “Never Mind the ‘rubbish’ or ‘nonsense,’ a phrase they had heard fans use in that manner.
-Despite this explanation, law enforcement agencies in England tried to prevent record stores and promoters from displaying the album cover, saying it violated obscenity laws.
+Despite this explanation, law enforcement agencies in England tried to prevent record stores and promoters from displaying it, saying it violated obscenity laws.
 They even went so far as to sue the band and the label to try and prevent its release.

 Defense lawyers for the record label argued the word “bollocks” had other meanings in common usage, and after all the evidence was produced, the judge in the case said the following: “Much as my colleagues and I wholeheartedly deplore the vulgar exploitation of the worst instincts of human nature for the purchase of commercial profits by both you and your company, we must reluctantly find you not guilty…”

-10. The Velvet Underground - The Velvet Underground and Nico
+‘The Velvet Underground and Nico’ – The Velvet Underground

-Led Zeppelin’s Physical Graffiti is on almost every list of “Best Album Covers” ever created.
-Photographed and designed by Peter Corriston, the album cover depicts a five story tenement building (although only four of those floors appear on the cover due to space limitations) at 96 and 98 St. Mark’s Place in the East Village neighborhood of New York City.
+Led Zeppelin’s Physical Graffiti was photographed and designed by Peter Corriston, depicting a five-story tenement building (although only four of those floors appear due to space limitations) at 96 and 98 St. Mark’s Place in the East Village neighborhood of New York City.

-Released in 1971, the Rolling Stones’ album Sticky Fingers captured the true style and personality of the band.
+Released in 1971, the Rolling Stones’ Sticky Fingers captured the true style and personality of the band.
 Sticky Fingers was the first release on the band’s Rolling Stones Records, whose president was Marshall Chess, son of Chess Records founder Leonard Chess.

-13. The Jimi Hendrix Experience - Electric Ladyland
+‘Electric Ladyland’ – The Jimi Hendrix Experience

-Released in October of 1968, Electric Ladyland is a double album by the English-American rock group the Jimi Hendrix Experience and the only album ever produced by Hendrix himself.
+Released in October of 1968, Electric Ladyland is a double album by the English-American rock group the Jimi Hendrix Experience and the only ever produced by Hendrix himself.

 The cover for Electric Ladyland depicts a blurry image of Jimi Hendrix in red and yellow hues, taken by photographer Karl Ferris, while the inside cover depicts 19 seated women who are completely naked—a fact that caused some major controversy, not just with the label, but with Jimi Hendrix himself.